top of page

 Air source heat pump central heating

-Installing an air source heat pump has the potential to reduce your homes heating costs by between 10% and 50% and carbon eissions by 75% compared with a gas boiler.
+Installing an air source heat pump has the potential to reduce your homes heating costs by between 10% and 50% and carbon emissions by 75% compared with a gas boiler.

 They work by extracting heat from the outside air and can by over 300% efficient compared with 80% for gas boilers.